violetguos/ruby-practice/notes/oop.md

 5. What is an instance of a class?

 6. What is the difference between the Pascal Case and snake_case styles of naming?

+- Use snake_case for symbols, methods and variables.
+- Use Pascal Case for classes and modules.
+(Keep acronyms like HTTP, RFC, XML uppercase.)
+- Use SCREAMING_SNAKE_CASE for other constants

 7. How do you instantiate a class? class.new
 8. How do you set the state of your new instance?